 Anemia

-This condition is caused by a low red blood count.
-In severe anemia, the dog may be unable to receive sufficient oxygen-rich blood to the brain.
+Low red blood count causes anemia and in severe anemia, the dog may be unable to receive sufficient oxygen-rich blood to the brain.

 Asthma